 Queen beds can fit in most medium-sized bedrooms as well and are a popular choice for furnishing guest bedrooms too.

 A twin XL mattress is a mattress measuring 38 inches x 80 inches.
-While measuring the same as standard twin mattresses in terms of width, twin XLs are about five inches longer than twin mattresses.
+While measuring the same as standard twin mattresses in terms of width, twin XLs are longer than twin mattresses by five inches.
 This makes the bed a popular choice among tall people.
 The extra space gives taller sleepers a little more leg room so that they don't have their legs dangling off the end of the bed.

-Twin XL beds are also popular among single adults and young adults living in college dorms.
+Twin XL beds and full beds are also popular among single adults and young adults living in college dorms.
 The narrow width of the twin XL makes it a space-saving option for those who sleep in smaller bedrooms or share their room with other people.

 Twin XL mattresses are only suitable for single sleepers who are on the taller side.
 Many manufacturers recommend twin XL mattresses for tall kids and teens.
 For single adults, a full-size mattress might be more comfortable.